RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 2. ge (tests for greater than or equal to a character)
 3. le (tests for less than or equal to a character)
 4. bitand (bitwise AND, used for sequencing multiple regex components)
-5. bitor (bitwise OR, used for folding multiple possible matching execution variants' results into a single result)
+5. bitor (bitwise OR, used for folding multiple possible execution variants' results into a single result)

 ### Optimizations